Sunset in a dream with a golden-orange sun radiating color across sky and water

 The sunset — and with it come memories.
 Something from the past.
 People who are no longer near.
 Places that remained in another time.
 The sunset as a door into memory.

-Your Inner Child speaks through this image — that part which keeps everything that was important.
+Your Inner Child speaks through this image: that part which keeps everything that was important.
 The Child watches the sunset and feels longing — not painful, but warm.
 “It was good.
 I remember.
 I will not forget.”
 This is not getting stuck in the past — it is a living connection with what was.

 Nostalgia at sunset in a dream speaks of a healthy connection with the past.
 Acknowledgment, not dependence.
 What was precious remains precious — even when it has passed.
 This is important: the past does not disappear when it ends.
 It becomes part of you.
+When that warmth gathers around a person rather than around an hour of light, it returns as a first love whose face has softened with time.

 Ask yourself: “What from the past do I carry with warmth within me — and do I give it the acknowledgment it deserves?”